-- v.
-Factors beyond the control of the Provider - E. The Franchising Entity or Commission may grant the waiver or extension only if the Provider has made substantial and continuous effort to meet the requirements of this section.
+Factors beyond the control of the Provider

+E. The Franchising Entity or Commission may grant the waiver or extension only if the Providor has made substantial and continuous effort to meet the requirements of this section.
 If an extension is granted, the Franchising Entity or Commission shall establish a new compilance deadline.
-If a waiver is granted, the Franchising Entity or Commission shall establish a new compilance deadline.
-If a waiver is granted, the Franchising Entity or Commission shall establish a new compilance deadline. - F. The Provider shall file an annual report with the Franchising Entity and the Commission regarding the progress that has been made toward compliance with paragraphs B and C. - IG.
-Except for satellite service, the provider may satisfy the requirements of this paragraph and Section 9 of the Act through the use of alternative technology that offers service, functionality, and content, which is demonstrably similar to that provided through the provider's video service system and may include a tachnology that does not require the use of any public right-of-way.
+If a waiver is granted, the Franchising Entity or Commission shall specify the requirement or requirements waived.

+F. The Provider shall file an annual report with the Franchising Entity and the Commission regarding the progress that has been made toward compliance with paragraphs B and C.

+Except for satellite service, the provider may satisfy the requirements of this paragraph and Section 9 of the Act through the use of alternative technology that offers service, functionality, and content, which is demonstrably similar to that provided through the provider's video service system and may include a technology that does not require the use of any public right-of-way.
 The technology dilized to comply with the requirements of this section shall include local public, education, and government channels and massages over the emergency alert system as required under Paragraph II(E) of this Agreement.